hsf-training/hsf-training-databases-basics/_episodes/11-conditions-database.md

     # Relationship to PayloadType
     payload_type = relationship("PayloadType", back_populates="payload_iovs")
 ```
+## Create Tables
+We create all the tables in the database.

 ```python
 # Create all tables in the database
 Base.metadata.drop_all(engine)
 Base.metadata.create_all(engine)
 ```
+## Adding Example Data
+We add some example data to the database for `GlobalTag`, `PayloadType`, and `PayloadIOV`.

 ```python
 # Adding example data